 2) Paper Rolls: You will need 1 full sheet of newspaper, tear along the fold.
 Next fold in half lengthwise.
 Grab a drinking glass and place it halfway on the paper. (picture) Roll and tape bottom and side.
 Nice size for larger plants like tomato starter.

 3) Toilet Paper Rolls: Take a roll of either toilet or paper towels and cut in half.
 The paper towel I can get 3 rolls.
 Fold bottom over (picture) and ready to go!

 4) Recycled pots and trays from past purchases: Buying flowers or other items I have kept the containers and now can use as starters.
 Love the smaller ones!

 5) Egg cartons: The paper egg cartons are great for starting your seedlings.
-You just have to cut them apart and than plant right into the ground carton and all.
-Easy Pease!
+You just have to cut them apart and then plant right into the ground carton and all.
+Easy Peasy!

 6) Hallowed out oranges, lemons, limes, or avocadoes: Gonna try this one!
 I haven’t done this before but will this year!

 7) Old yogurt containers or any small containers: Sure have plenty of these around or containers with no matching lids.
 What the heck?
 Where do those go?

 8) Go to your local nursery for their leftover pots or planters: This is my favorite as our local person knows as well as we give them our manure.
 They always have tons of plastic seed starters they want to get rid of.

 I’m READY to start the planting process.
 Oh, the sun is shining bright today!